greeeen-dev/natsumi-browser/README.md

 polish to the design and adds new features to further enhance the browsing experience, while retaining customization options to allow you to fully make things yours.

-Natsumi is NOT a standalone browser.
-It only supports Firefox-based browsers that are not known to be hostile towards user personalization.
+Despite the name, Natsumi is NOT a standalone browser - it's meant to be applied on top of your favorite Firefox-based browser!

-> [!NOTE]
-> Please remember that Natsumi in the end is **my personal browser skin**.
-If you don't like a design
-> choice I've made, chances are I'll keep it if I still like it.
-So please be respectful and refrain
-> from attacking people when you make suggestions.
-Thanks!

 ## Features
 Natsumi has lots of features to enhance your browser - so many that I can't list them all here!